WHS-Robotics-Classes/I2R_Lab_Arduino_0.0-Hello_World/README.md

 Since this assignment is more about testing out your IDE and your ability to run code to the Arduino, this will be a simple assignment.
 Specific instructions are listed Below:
 1. Be sure to read this entire document before starting your work.
 View the image below so you understand what you will be making.
 2. Open the [Codebender IDE](https://edu.codebender.cc/class/1ajtp) which is a part of our school license.
 There is also a free version of this but it has some limitations which will make it difficult to use for later assignments.
-3. Go to the Starter.ino file in this repository.
+3. Go to the Starter.ino file (above) in this repository.
 Copy all of that code into the [Codebender IDE](https://edu.codebender.cc/class/1ajtp) fully replacing the code that is there.
 4. Modify line 4 so that it will print "Hello World" when the program runs.
 (Put that phrase in quotes inside the parenthesis after `Serial.println`.)
 5. Test the code.
     - Connect your Arduino to your computer with the blue USB cable.